Design

 In This Article

-Plus, with today’s demand for more bathrooms—think powder rooms and extra ensuites—you might need to rethink the size of existing ones to make room for these additions.
-Before you start scaling down, though, it's crucial to know the minimum size requirements for a bathroom so that you stay up to code and keep the space functional.
+Plus, with the real estate market’s demand for more bathrooms—think powder rooms and extra ensuites—you might need to rethink the size of existing ones to make room for these additions.
+Regardless of the reason for your small bathrooms, though, it's crucial to know the minimum dimension requirements for a bathroom so that you stay up to code and keep the layout as functional as possible.

 Bathrooms come in all shapes and sizes, but there’s a hard limit on how small you can go if you want a space that’s both functional and up to code.